joakim/calendar/README.md

 - This may be calculated for the prime meridian ([Meeus, 2002][4]) or observed locally (even with a [sundial](https://en.wikipedia.org/wiki/Sundial))
   - Calculations should be based on the instant of the northward equinox at the prime meridian <sup>([note 3](#notes))</sup>
-  - Local new year is then easily calculated from this instant using UTC time zone offsets
+  - Local new year is then easily calculated from this instant using an offset (for example time zones)
-- The local instant of the northward equinox should be celebrated as the start of the new year <sup>([note 4](#notes))</sup>
+- Local new year should be celebrated, not that of the prime meridian <sup>([note 4](#notes))</sup>
-- Leap years follow a 33 year cycle like the Persian calendar ([Heydari-Malayeri, 2004][1])
+- Leap years follow a 33 year cycle, like the Persian calendar ([Heydari-Malayeri, 2004][1])
-- Calculations use the real northward equinox year, not to be confused with the mean tropical year
+  - Calculations should use the _real northward equinox year_, not to be confused with the _mean tropical year_

 ### Units